How to Make Hand Shadows

 Shadography was a popular amusement throughout the Victorian Era, and it was enjoyed in the early 1900s before electric lighting and newer forms of home entertainment became popular.

-If this vintage art form is new to you, then watch the short YouTube video below for a demonstration on how to make shadow animals with only your hands and a small light source.
+If this classic art form is new to you, then watch the short YouTube video below for a demonstration on how to make shadow animals using only your hands and a small light source.

 Making Hand Shadow Puppets